AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 As the name implies, the Tor *Browser* is a Web browser.
 It is the part of the Tor Web browsing experience that you spend most of your time interacting with, and it is designed to look and feel more or less like any other Web browser you may be accustomed to using.
 Meanwhile, the *Tor* part is the software that torifies (i.e. proxies via the Tor network) the network traffic produced and consumed by the Tor Browser.
 This second part has no graphical user interface, no window you can drag around your screen or resize, and no buttons or preference boxes with which you can adjust its many settings and options.

 These two parts are designed and built as two independent software programs in their own right.
-They have different development teams, independent goals, and their own project infrastructure.
+They have different development teams, independent goals, and some of their own project infrastructures.
 However, also as the name implies, Tor Browser depends on Tor.
 Without the Tor part, the Tor Browser is, well, not the *Tor* Browser.
 Due to this dependent relationship, we say that the Tor project is *upstream* of the Tor Browser project, which, as you might expect, is therefore *downstream* of the Tor project.
-Both projects are stewarded by the Tor Project and are, of course, closely related, but from the software's viewpoint they are distinct and independent groups.
+Both projects are stewarded by the Tor Project non-profit proper and are, of course, closely related, but from the software's viewpoint they are distinct and independent groups.

 Implicit in this architecture is the fact that Tor can be used&mdash;and is quite useful&mdash;on its own, without the Tor Browser.
 Indeed, if you wanted to use Tor for purposes other than Web browsing, you could download a "*system Tor*" instead of downloading the Tor Browser (bundle).
 You could then use your browser-less system Tor to torify whatever other applications you have.
 You could even torify other Web browsers, such as Apple's Safari or Microsoft's Edge, and browse the Dark Web using those browsers.
 That being said, there are very good reasons to download and use the Tor Browser as your primary torified Web browser instead of Web browsers not designed for the purpose, and we'll soon demonstrate many reasons why this is so.